The-Best-Codes/discraft-js/README.md

 npm install -g discraft
 ```

-When installed globally, you can use `discraft` command directly instead of `npx discraft`.
+When installed globally, you can use the `discraft` command directly instead of `npx discraft`.

 ### Creating a New Project